-Craig W. Morrison, Esq. has been in practice since 1990 and has devoted the majority of his legal career to helping California workers wronged and injured while on the job.
+Craig W. Morrison, Esq. has been in practice since 1990 and has devoted his legal career to helping California workers wronged and injured while on the job.

-Mr. Morrison has had over 100 trials before the Worker’s Compensation Appeals Board and has obtained many millions of dollars in awards and settlements.
+Mr. Morrison has had over 200 trials before the Workers' Compensation Appeals Board and has obtained many millions of dollars in awards and settlements.
 He routinely and successfully handles cases, tries and settles them, against some of the biggest employers, insurance companies, and worker’s compensation defense law firms in California.

-Mr. Morrison also regularly handles Alternative Dispute Resolution ("ADA carve out") and cases not venued within the worker's compensation system (ironworkers, basic crafts, IBEW).
+Mr. Morrison also regularly handles Alternative Dispute Resolution ("ADA carve out") cases not venued within the workers' compensation system (ironworkers, basic crafts, IBEW).

-- Mr. Morrison, whose main office is in San Francisco, regularly handles cases for clients throughout the entire state of California and has regularly appeared at Worker’s Compensation Appeals Boards in the following locations: San Francisco, Oakland, Fresno, Stockton, Sacramento, Bakersfield, Redding, San Diego, Grover Beach, Riverside, and the greater Los Angeles area.
+- Mr. Morrison regularly handles cases for clients throughout the entire state of California and has regularly appeared at Workers' Compensation Appeals Boards in the following locations: San Francisco, Oakland, Fresno, Stockton, Sacramento, Bakersfield, Redding, San Diego, Grover Beach, Riverside, and the greater Los Angeles area.
 Mr. Morrison has numerous clients living throughout the United States and overseas.

 HONORS AND AWARDS:

-- Certified Specialist, Worker’s Compensation Law, California State Board of Legal Specialization in 2002.
-In order to become a Certified Specialist, an attorney is required to show that he/she is an expert in all areas of worker’s compensation law, and must demonstrate that he/she has substantial experience in all areas of said law, and must obtain recommendations of attorneys and Judges in the location where he/she practices.
+- Certified Specialist, Workers' Compensation Law, California State Board of Legal Specialization in 2002.
+In order to become a Certified Specialist, an attorney is required to show that he/she is an expert in all areas of workers' compensation law, must demonstrate that he/she has substantial experience in all areas of said law, and must obtain recommendations of attorneys and Judges in the location where he/she practices.